James Troisi: Adelaide United

 After choosing not to re-sign with Melbourne Victory, on 5 October 2019, Troisi signed a two-year deal with his hometown club Adelaide United.
 Prior to the start of the 2020–21 A-League season Adelaide United gave Troisi permission to speak with other clubs.
 Bruce Djite, speaking for the club, claimed that following an improvement in the club's financial situation following other player sales, they notified Troisi that he is a required player and were therefore disappointed when Troisi requested to terminate his contract two weeks before the beginning of the season.
 Troisi later spoke out in the sports media to say he was not informed of that change in status.
 Following the disagreement, his playing contract was mutually terminated in December 2020, leaving him free to join a new club.

 Western Sydney Wanderers

 Following leaving Adelaide United, Troisi signed a two-year deal with Western Sydney Wanderers.
+Troisi spent those two seasons at the club, making 43 appearances in all competitions, before being released at the end of his contract.

 Western United

 On 17 July 2022, Troisi signed a one-year deal with Western United.
+Troisi made 18 appearances for Western United, before departing at the end of his one year contract.